Sundek: History

-Sundek was founded in San Francisco, California in 1958.
+Sundek was founded in San Francisco in 1958.
 It becomes one of the first dedicated surfwear brands, innovating nylon swim trunks tailored to the needs of surfers.

-During the 1960s, Sundek expanded its reach to Hawaii and the U.S. East Coast and began sponsoring surfers, embedding itself in surf culture.
+During the 1960s, Sundek expanded its reach to Hawaii and the US East Coast and began sponsoring surfers, embedding itself in surf culture.
 In 1972, the company introduced its signature "Rainbow" boardshorts—model M504BDTA100—with triple‑stitched quick‑dry nylon fabric and colorful curved stripes.

-By the mid‑1990s, Sundek had established a strong presence in Europe.
+By the mid‑1990s Sundek had established a strong presence in Europe.
 Around 2010, the brand experienced a revival in Italy, where its fashion‑forward approach to beachwear attracted a new following.
 In 2020, Italian entrepreneurs Simona Barbieri and Tiziano Sgarbi acquired Sundek and led a comprehensive relaunch.
 Under their ownership, the brand expanded into over 1,500 multi‑brand retailers and opened 21 standalone stores across Italy, with additional outlets in France, Spain, the United States, and Kuwait.

 Activities

 Sundek designs and manufactures swimwear, apparel, and accessories for men, women, and children.
-Its product range includes boardshorts, walkshorts, T-shirts, hoodies, jackets, bikinis, one-piece swimsuits, dresses, skirts, and accessories such as hats and towels.
+Its product range includes boardshorts, walkshorts, t-shirts, hoodies, jackets, bikinis, one-piece swimsuits, dresses, skirts, and accessories such as hats and towels.